cloudposse/terraform-aws-efs-backup/README.md

 # tf_efs_backup

-# Terraform module for automatic EFS backup

-This repo contains a terraform module that creates backup of EFS Filesystems
+This repo contains a terraform module for automatic EFS backup

 The workflow is simple:
-* Periodically launch resource (EC 2 instance) based on schedule
+* Periodically launch resource (EC2 instance) based on schedule
 * Execute the shell command defined in the activity on the instance
 * Execute sync data from Production EFS to S3 Bucket by aws-cli
 * The execution log of the activity is stored in S3